ra1028/swiftui-atom-properties/README.md

 </details>

 You can pass a context to your object and interact with other atoms at any asynchronous timing.
-However, in that case, when the `watch` is called, it end up with the object instance itself will be re-created with fresh state.
+However, in that case, when the `watch` is called, it end up with the object instance itself will be re-created with fresh data.
 Therefore, you can explicitly prevent the use of the `watch` by passing it as `AtomContext` type.

 ---